raspberrypilearning/electricity-generation/en/step_3.md

 --- /task ---

 Run the program.
-You will see that the **UK** sprite program will appear as if it's not running even though it is.
+You will see that the **UK** sprite program appears as if it's not running, even though it is.
 This is because the **UK** sprite's column is drawn underneath the **New Zealand** sprite's column on the graph.
-You will need to you move the position of where the **UK** sprite's column starts to draw on the Stage to be able to see the **UK** sprite.
+You need to you move the position of where the **UK** sprite's column starts to draw on the Stage to be able to see the **UK** sprite.

 --- task ---